Exciting New Blog Posts - Continuing the Legacy.

 Lilli was a student of Conrad's and also student of mine back even further when I was living and teaching in East Sussex, along with her whole family they would come to class together and what was surprising was that for someone so young.
 I think she was maybe late teens, early twenties at the time her ability to be able to ‘drop into the space’, ie be present and was astounding to me it seemed she had been practicing for years.
 I know when I was Lilli’s age I couldn’t sit still for more than a couple of minutes (ADHD and mild Asperger’s, but that’s another story).
 When she decided to train to become a teacher I knew exactly who could be her mentor.

 I saw this too many times to not recognise it as a phenomena.
 The young student would find a space, roll out their mat apprehensively but within a moment or two into class a wave of calm washed over them, almost relief, as if to say oh wow I needed this more than I knew and they take to yoga like ducks to water.
+Their energy permeated through the whole class and we all felt it.
 Saying that, whatever age I think we can all recognise that feeling of relief and 'cosiness' in our first yoga classes.

 Here are Lilli’s beautiful words that she shared with me by permission.